-- Colorado State Parks - Registration Unit
+Parks and Wildlife Registration Unit

-- 13787 South Highway 85
+13787 South Highway 85

 Littleton, CO 80125

 If you're more comfortable without a computer, you can always complete the registration renewal card and send it to the indicated address.

-You'll also want to have the following:
+In all cases you'll also want to have the following:

-- Driver's license.
+- Colorado driver's license.

 - Proof of insurance for the vehicle pulling the trailer.